AwalaApp/network-website/legal/terms.md

 ---
-title: Relaynet Terms of Use and Privacy Policy
+title: Awala Terms of Use and Privacy Policy
 breadcrumbs:
 - legal/index.md
 ---